Vel-San/wbmbot_v2/README.md

 ## Filtering Strategy

-The filter list is designed to exclude listings based on specified keywords.
+The exclude list is designed to exclude listings based on specified keywords.
 Simply add your exclusion keywords to the list.

+Alternatively you can also use the 3 variables in the config:

+> "flat_rent_below": "600"
+> "flat_size_above": "55"
+> "flat_rooms_above": "1"

+Where the bot will "include" your options only.
+If the rent/size/rooms is equal or below/above then it will consider the flat to apply.

 ## Logging